-- Kohler® Cimarron® Comfort Height® One-Piece Elongated Bowl, 1.28 gpf toilet, Concealed Trapway – About $768 retail.
+- Kohler® Santa Rosa® Comfort Height® One-Piece Elongated Bowl, 1.28 gpf toilet, Concealed Trapway – About $630 retail.

 - Toto® Washlet® C200 Elongated Front – About $715 retail.

-Okay, so why should you take my advice?
+Okay, so why should you take my advice for what is the best toilet?
 Well, consider the following:

 What are the major complaints regarding toilets?

-A few ground rules and important facts before we get started (I’m going to be honest and direct going forward – if you value truth and honesty, read on):
+A few ground rules and important facts on toilets before we get started (I’m going to be honest and direct going forward – if you value truth and honesty, read on):

 The Kohler Highline Comfort Height Two-Piece Elongated toilet is my top recommendation.
 Here’s why:

-My second choice is the Kohler Cimarron Comfort Height One-Piece Elongated toilet.
+My second choice is the Kohler Santa Rosa Comfort Height One-Piece Elongated toilet.
 Here’s why: